 - Write it down.
 Writing how they feel can help a teenager work through their thoughts and emotions.
 Encourage them with a notebook to use as a journal.

 - Breathing exercises.
-NHS apps and online resources have many exercises to slow your teen's breathing and heart rate when they are anxious.
+Exercises to slow your teen's breathing and heart rate when they are anxious can help.
 These include the 7/11, where you breathe in for seven seconds and out for eleven.

 - Tell someone.
 Encourage your teen to speak to someone.
 It doesn't even have to be you!
 It can be a friend, other family member or teacher.
 Saying worries out loud can bring calm and perspective.